suit-wg/manifest-spec/draft-ietf-suit-manifest-03.md

 Each of these uses happens at a different stage of the manifest lifecycle, so each has different requirements.

 ##  SUIT Manifest Design Summary

-In order to provide flexible behaviour to constrained devices, while still allowing more powerful devices to use their full capabilities, the SUIT manifest encodes the required behaviour of a Recipient.
-Behaviour is encoded as a specialised byte code, contained in a CBOR list.
+In order to provide flexible behavior to constrained devices, while still allowing more powerful devices to use their full capabilities, the SUIT manifest encodes the required behavior of a Recipient device.
+Behavior is encoded as a specialized byte code, contained in a CBOR list.
 This promotes a flat encoding, which simplifies the parser.
 The information encoded by this byte code closely matches the operations that a device will perform, which promotes ease of processing.
 The core operations used by most update and trusted execution operations are represented in the byte code.
 The byte code can be extended by registering new operations.

-The specialised byte code approach gives benefits equivalent to those provided by a scripting language or conventional byte code, with two substantial differences.
+The specialized byte code approach gives benefits equivalent to those provided by a scripting language or conventional byte code, with two substantial differences.
 First, the language is extremely high level, consisting of only the operations that a device may perform during update and trusted execution of a firmware image.
-Second, the language specifies behaviours in a linearised form, without reverse branches.
+Second, the language specifies behaviors in a linearized form, without reverse branches.
 Conditional processing is supported, and parallel and out-of-order processing may be performed by sufficiently capable devices.

 By structuring the data in this way, the manifest processor becomes a very simple engine that uses a pull parser to interpret the manifest.
 This pull parser invokes a series of command handlers that evaluate a Condition or execute a Directive.
 Most data is structured in a highly regular pattern, which simplifies the parser.

 The results of this allow a Recipient to implement a very small parser for constrained applications.
 If needed, such a parser also allows the Recipient to perform complex updates with reduced overhead.
 Conditional execution of commands allows a simple device to perform important decisions at validation-time.

 Dependency handling is vastly simplified as well.
 Dependencies function like subroutines of the language.
-When a manifest has a dependency, it can invoke that dependency's commands and modify their behaviour by setting parameters.
+When a manifest has a dependency, it can invoke that dependency's commands and modify their behavior by setting parameters.
 Because some parameters come with security implications, the dependencies also have a mechanism to reject modifications to parameters on a fine-grained level.

 Developing a robust permissions system works in this model too.
 The Recipient can use a simple ACL that is a table of Identities and Component Identifier permissions to ensure that only manifests authenticated by the appropriate identity have access to operate on a component.